mist64/cbmbus_doc/2 Bus Arbitration.md

 | `0xE2`  | `CLOSE` 2   |
 | `0x3F`  | `UNLISTEN`  |

+## Compatibility with IEEE-488

+The bus arbitration layer of the Commodore Peripheral Bus is based on and mostly compatible with the IEEE-488 specification, but with additions and some missing features.

+### Added Features

-Commodore added the `OPEN`/`CLOSE` protocol extension in a clever way that doesn't clash with any features of the IEEE-488 specification.
+As mentioned earlier, `OPEN` and `CLOSE` are a Commodore extension.
+Commodore added it in a clever way that didn't clash with any features of the IEEE-488 specification.

 All command codes have the same bit layout:

 | bit       | description                  |
 |-----------|------------------------------|